 The Group owns and operates mobile infrastructure in most of its geographies, including Portugal, Israel and the Dominican Republic.
 Depending on geography and network technology deployed, the Group offers 2G, 3G and/or 4G services in each market in which it operates, on a variety of plans, from 'no frills' offers with no commitment or handset, to premium mobile telephony offers with varying voice and data limits, if any, at attractive prices.
 In Israel, the 5G spectrum auction has been concluded during the third quarter of 2020 and HOT has been awarded a license to operate the new network.
-In Portugal, following an ANACOM announcement on November 5, 2020, it is expected that the 5G auction will start in the short term, with the allocation of rights of use for frequencies scheduled for the first quarter of 2021.
+In Portugal, the 5G spectrum auction bidding started on December 22, 2020 and the main auction is ongoing.
+The expected allocation of rights of use for frequencies is scheduled for the second quarter of 2021

-As of September 30, 2020, the Group offered mobile services to 10.0 million residential customers on a blended basis, across the geographies where it is active.
+As of December 31, 2020, the Group offered mobile services to 10.1 million residential customers on a blended basis, across the geographies where it is active.
 In Israel, due to current regulations, the Group offers its mobile services only on a stand-alone basis and in a bundle with ISP services and not as part of a multi-play cable offering.

 1.3.1.3.
-Pay-TV
+Pav-TV